Instruction generation

 The entry point

-commonplace-init is the single build/install step.
+commonplace-init is the single project-scaffold step.
 It creates the project directory structure, copies scaffold trees verbatim, and resolves a small set of templates with per-project values.
-Everything a new Commonplace project needs is produced by this one command.
+Command installation is separate and user-level: uv installs the Python package before this command runs.

 There are no runtime variables in the generated artifacts.
 AGENTS.md, skill definitions, and configuration files contain literal paths and names by the time an agent sees them.